Well hello hello and happy day!

 Maybe they’ll ask for help… educate themselves…take a course…work with a coach… whatever they do, it will be an action towards achieving a goal that they believe is possible.

-The beauty of it is that even if someone has a negative belief or story…these are not permanent!
+The beauty of it is even if someone has a negative belief or story…these are not permanent!

 Basically your thoughts create your reality.